 Life has taken American Jodi Harris to many countries abroad.
-She now lives in Tokyo with her family and runs a portable coaching business, World Tree Coaching helping expats all over the world.
-Jodi talks to us about her own expat journey and gives us some very sage advice on how to make the most of your expat journey.
+She moved to Japan now lives in Tokyo with her family and runs a portable coaching business, World Tree Coaching helping Expats all over the world.
+Jodi talks to us about her own Expat journey and gives us some very sage advice on how to make the most of your Expat journey.
 You can find Jodi on Instagram, Facebook and Twitter.
-She also runs mindfulness courses for expats which can be found here.

 WCIL: Where do you originally come from?